mvolkmann/blog/src/oci-smalltalk-article.md

 - The first pane displays a list of class categories.
 - The second pane displays a list of classes in the selected class category.
   There are three buttons at the bottom of this pane.
-  - The "instance" button causes the remaining panes to show instance information.
+  - The "instance" button causes the remaining panes to show instance methods.
   - The "?" button causes the bottom pane to display the comment for the selected class.
-  - The "class" button causes the remaining panes to show class information.
+  - The "class" button causes the remaining panes to show class methods.
 - The third pane displays a list of method categories in the selected class.
 - The fourth pane displays a list of methods in the selected method category.

-Move the mouse cursor over the first pane and press cmd-f.
+Move the mouse cursor over the first pane and press cmd-f for "find class...".
 Enter "Array" and press return.
 The `Array` class will be selected in the second pane.